mihaigalos/pass/README.md

 ## Why?

-Online password managers have already reached maturity, however 'git' can be used to store encrypted passwords and files just fine.
+Online password managers have already reached maturity, however `git` can be used to store encrypted passwords and files just fine.

 The i.e. GitHub repo containing them can be private.